EMQ10/Test/README.md

-# Test
-Is it payday?
+Is it pay day?
+ independence day or
+ republic day?